 Masters champion Matsuyama stayed in contention but missed clutch putts down the stretch.

-Xander Schauffele of the United States watches his tee shot on the second hole during the final round of the men's golf tournament at the Tokyo Olympics on August 1 in Kawagoe, Saitama Prefecture.
-(AP/Matt York)
+CORRECTS LAST NAME TO SCHAUFFELE FROM SHAUFFELE - Xander Schauffele of the United States watches his tee shot on the second hole during the final round of the men's golf event at the 2020 Summer Olympics on Sunday, Aug.
+1, 2021, in Kawagoe, Japan.
+(AP Photo/Matt York)

 ~~